Here Are The Russia Collusion Questions Robert Mueller Plans To Ask Donald Trump, Revealed By 'New York Times'

 • What discussions did you have during the campaign regarding any meeting with Mr. Putin?
 Did you discuss it with others?

-This question from Mueller likely refers to Trump campaign foreign policy adviser George Papadpoulos, who attempted to set up a face-to-face meeting between Trump and Putin during the campaign — an idea that piqued Trump’s interest, according to recent public reports.
+This question from Mueller likely refers to Trump campaign foreign policy adviser George Papadopoulos, who attempted to set up a face-to-face meeting between Trump and Putin during the campaign — an idea that piqued Trump’s interest, according to recent public reports.

 • What discussions did you have during the campaign regarding Russian sanctions?